 Health promotion seeks to change the social determinants of health (or at least empower the individual to change the determinant for themselves), the socioeconomic, sociocultural, environmental and individual determinants so that they are favourable and enable the individuals to improve their own health.

-In response to the question “what is health promotion?” the WHO has added:
+In response to the question “what is health promotion?” the WHO have added:

 It covers a wide range of social and environmental interventions that are designed to benefit and protect individual people’s health and quality of life by addressing and preventing the root causes of ill health, not just focusing on treatment and cure.